GenomicsAotearoa/shell-for-bioinformatics/docs/supplementary /supplementary_2.md

-!!! note "Key commands for navigating around the filesystem are:"
+!!! backward "Key commands for navigating around the filesystem are:"

     - `ls` - list the contents of the current directory
     - `ls -l` - list the contents of the current directory in more detail